micromaomao/blog/content/linux-ick/en.md

 Hmm&hellip; This is not the area previously marked `[stack]` in `info proc mappings` <img src="./thinking-face.png" class="emoji" alt="&#x1F914;">

-Remember [earlier](#trace-after-fork) in the `trace-cmd` result, there was a `__rseq_handle_notify_resume` right after fork, even before the first `handle_mm_fault`?
-After searching around I realized that this is likely here to handle restartable sequences, which after reading [some Stack Overflow](https://stackoverflow.com/a/77269567/4013790) I came to the conclusion that it is a feature that will result in the kernel doing something to the user-space (like writing to some memory) after a process switches CPU, or in this case apparently also after a fork.
+Remember [earlier](#trace-after-fork) in the `trace-cmd` result, there was a [`__rseq_handle_notify_resume`](https://github.com/micromaomao/linux-dev/blob/v6.12.9/kernel/rseq.c#L315) right after fork, even before the first [`handle_mm_fault`](https://github.com/micromaomao/linux-dev/blob/v6.12.1/mm/memory.c#L6042)?
+After searching around I realized that this is likely here to handle this thing called _restartable sequences_, which after reading [some Stack Overflow](https://stackoverflow.com/a/77269567/4013790) I came to the conclusion that it is a feature that will result in the kernel doing something to the user-space (like writing to some memory) after a process switches CPU, or in this case apparently also after a fork.
 In that case, this fault is caused by the kernel itself writing to that CoW'd memory.
-I guess that's pretty cool.
+I guess that's pretty cool &ndash; the kernel is handling a fault caused by itself.
+Let's see if we can get a backtrace of the thing that caused the fault:

 <pre>(gdb) <b>bt</b>
 #0  <font color="#C4A000">handle_mm_fault</font> (<font color="#06989A">vma=vma@entry</font>=0xffff888003a3e260, <font color="#06989A">address=address@entry</font>=140737351884904, <font color="#06989A">flags=flags@entry</font>=533, <font color="#06989A">regs=regs@entry</font>=0xffffc9000004bda8) at <font color="#4E9A06">mm/memory.c</font>:6044